International Congress of Mathematicians: History

 13 from the Russian Empire and 7 from the US.
 Only four were women: Iginia Massarini, Vera Schiff, Charlotte Scott, and Charlotte Wedell.

 During the 1900 congress in Paris, France, David Hilbert announced his famous list of 23 unsolved mathematical problems, now termed Hilbert's problems.
 Moritz Cantor and Vito Volterra gave the two plenary lectures at the start of the congress.

 At the 1904 ICM Gyula Kőnig delivered a lecture where he claimed that Georg Cantor's famous continuum hypothesis was false.
 An error in Kőnig's proof was discovered by Ernst Zermelo soon thereafter.
 Kőnig's announcement at the congress caused considerable uproar, and Klein had to personally explain to the Grand Duke of Baden (who was a financial sponsor of the congress) what could cause such an unrest among mathematicians.

 During the 1912 congress in Cambridge, England, Edmund Landau listed four basic problems about prime numbers, now called Landau's problems.
-The 1924 congress in Toronto was organized by John Charles Fields, initiator of the Fields Medal; it included a roundtrip railway excursion to Vancouver and ferry to Victoria.
 The first two Fields Medals were awarded at the 1936 ICM in Oslo.

 In the aftermath of World War I, at the insistence of the Allied Powers, the 1920 ICM in Strasbourg and the 1924 ICM in Toronto excluded mathematicians from the countries formerly part of the Central Powers.
 This resulted in a still unresolved controversy as to whether to count the Strasbourg and Toronto congresses as true ICMs.
 At the opening of the 1932 ICM in Zürich, Hermann Weyl said: "We attend here to an extraordinary improbable event.
 For the number of n, corresponding to the just opened International Congress of Mathematicians, we have the inequality 7 ≤ n ≤ 9; unfortunately our axiomatic foundations are not sufficient to give a more precise statement”.
 As a consequence of this controversy, from the 1932 Zürich congress onward, the ICMs are not numbered.

 For the 1950 ICM in Cambridge, Massachusetts, Laurent Schwartz, one of the Fields Medalists for that year, and Jacques Hadamard, both of whom were viewed by the U.S. authorities as communist sympathizers, were only able to obtain U.S. visas after the personal intervention of President Harry Truman.

 The first woman to give an ICM plenary lecture, at the 1932 congress in Zürich, was Emmy Noether.
 The second ICM plenary talk by a woman was delivered 58 years later, at the 1990 ICM in Kyoto, by Karen Uhlenbeck.

 The 1998 congress was attended by 3,346 participants.
 The American Mathematical Society reported that more than 4,500 participants attended the 2006 conference in Madrid, Spain.
 The King of Spain presided over the 2006 conference opening ceremony.
 The 2010 Congress took place in Hyderabad, India, on August 19–27, 2010.
 The ICM 2014 was held in Seoul, South Korea, on August 13–21, 2014.
 The 2018 Congress took place in Rio de Janeiro on August 1–9, 2018.